Ticats end Argos playoff hopes with 47-29 win | Globalnews.ca

-The TD grab was Lawler’s seventh in three games versus Toronto.
+Lawler had three catches for 63 yards and two TDs, giving him seven in three games against Toronto.
 Hamilton won the season series 2-1.

-Philip Ossai sacked Jarret Doege — Ossai’s third of the game — in the end zone for a safety at 10:51, putting Hamilton ahead 44-29.
-The Ticats had nine sacks and forced five turnovers in the contest.
-Lieggio’s 33-yard field goal at 14:17 rounded out the scoring.
+Philip Ossai sacked Doege — Ossai’s third of the game — in the end zone for a safety at 10:51, putting Hamilton ahead 44-29.
+Liegghio’s 33-yard field goal at 14:17 finished the scoring.

 Hamilton (10-6) moved four points ahead of idle Montreal (8-7) atop the East Division.
 While the Alouettes have a game in hand, the Ticats won the season series and thus have the tiebreaker should the teams finish with identical records.

-Still, Hamilton will finish its regular season at home against Calgary (next Saturday) and Ottawa (Oct.
-24).
+“I don’t know that those ever leave you,” he said.
+“I’m proud of the way we bounced back, it was a three-phase win.

+“They (Ticats defence) were on the quarterback, a lot of pressure, obviously.”

-The Argos (5-11) suffered a third straight loss.
-It also dropped their final home game of the year and will end their season in Saskatchewan (Friday night) and Calgary (Oct.
-18).
+Toronto (5-11) suffered a third straight loss and dropped its final home game of the year.
+The Argos will end their season in Saskatchewan (Friday night) and Calgary (Oct.
+18) and miss the playoffs for the first time in head coach Ryan Dinwiddie’s five seasons at the helm.

+“It’s tough, the guys are down obviously,” he said.
+“After being down by so much at halftime, I thought those guys willed their way back into the game but there were too many things to overcome.

+“It’s tough to lose like that at home and in our last home game.”

 Toronto’s defeat, coupled with Ottawa’s 20-13 loss to Saskatchewan on Friday night, ensures a West Division crossover for the East Division’s final post-season berth.

-The Argos also lost starter Nick Arbuckle (arm) on their first possession.
+Toronto also lost starting quarterback Nick Arbuckle (arm) on its first possession, likely for the rest of the season Dinwiddie said.
 Doege took over at 4:34 of the first on a brilliant fall afternoon before a BMO Field gathering of 19,846.

+Doege finished 34-of-49 passing for 323 yards and two TDs but had four interceptions.

-Lawler and Brendan O’Leary-Orange, with two each, and Greg Bell scored Hamilton’s touchdowns.
-Liegghio added two field goals and five converts while Nik Constantinou had a single.
+Brendan O’Leary-Orange, with two, and Greg Bell scored Hamilton’s other touchdowns.
+Liegghio added three field goals and five converts while Nik Constantinou had a single.

 David Ungerer III had Toronto’s other touchdown.
-Lirim Hajrullahu booted two converts and six field goals.
+Lirim Hajrullahu booted two converts and five field goals.

 Toronto pulled to within 32-19 on Doege’s 18-yard TD pass to Ungerer at 5:13 of the third following Tarvarus McFadden’s interception.

 Hajrullahu’s 52-yard field goal to end the second quarter cut Hamilton’s halftime lead to 32-9.
-But the Ticats controlled the opening half, scoring on five-of-eight possessions, forcing three turnovers (resulting in 14 points) and three sacks.
+The Ticats controlled the opening half, scoring on five-of-eight possessions, forcing three turnovers (resulting in 14 points) and three sacks.

 Mitchell and O’Leary-Orange hooked up on a 24-yard TD pass at 14:17 to give Hamilton a 32-6 lead.
 It followed Katsantonis’s interception.